savigdor73/Data-Analysis-With-Python/README.md

 - **Polynomial Ridge Regression:**
   - R² score for Ridge Regression with second-degree polynomial features.

-## Future Work

-- Explore more advanced regression techniques like Lasso or ElasticNet.
-- Experiment with hyperparameter tuning for regularization parameters in Ridge and Polynomial Regression.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.